wiris/html-integrations/CONTRIBUTING.md

     * Submitting any code you think that may improve this project.

 2. **Reporting issues**.
 You can report an error by:
-    * Sending an email to team.support.europe@wiris.com.
+    * Sending an email to team.support.europe@wiris.com or.
     * Opening a GitHub issue on this repository.

     To give you a good and fast support we need the following information: